Magnetochiral Charge Pumping due to Charge Trapping and Skin Effect in Chirality-Induced Spin Selectivity: Introduction

-Furthermore, the CISS MR exhibits fundamentally distinct symmetry in the I-V curves (see {Figures 1c and 1d}) from another known chiral induced phenomenon called electric magnetochiral anisotropy\cite{Rikken2001}.
-The magnetochiral anisotropy refers to the resistance that depends on the current ($\mathbf{I}$) and magnetic field ($\mathbf{B}$) for a chiral conductor, $R^{\chi}=R_0(1+\alpha B^2 + \beta^{\chi} \mathbf{B \cdot I})$, where $\beta^{\chi}=-\beta^{-\chi}$ and $\chi$ stands for chirality.
-The $B^2$ term represents the ordinary MR while the $\mathbf{B \cdot I}$ term represents the unidirectional resistance like a diode, for which we dub a magnetochiral diode (MCD).
-The MCD behavior was observed in many chiral materials (see Ref.\citeonline{Tokura2018review} for review and references therein), where the MR usually reaches several percentages and is much smaller than CISS MR .
-Corresponding I-V relation expands to the $V^2$ term while CISS requires a significant $V^3$ term.
-The magnetochiral anisotropy is a second-order effect and obeys the Onsager's reciprocal relation.
-But CISS is an even higher-order effect.
-Onsager's reciprocal theorem\cite{Onsager1931} originates in the microscopic reversibility of thermodynamic equilibrium and posed strict constraints on the macroscopic conductivity that is derived by perturbing the equilibrium state.
-The reciprocity requires that two-terminal resistance remains unchanged as reversing time ($B/M \rightarrow -B/-M, I\rightarrow -I$), i.e., $R(B/M,I)=R(-B/-M,-I)$ \cite{Onsager1931,LANDAU1980}.
-It holds for the MCD \cite{Rikken2001,Tokura2018review} but not for CISS.
-In typical I-V curves, MCD is antisymmetric for reversing $M$ while CISS looks nearly antisymmetric for the fixed $M$ (see Figures 1c-1d)\cite{Yang2019b,Dalum2019,liu2021chirality}.
+Furthermore, the CISS MR exhibits fundamentally distinct symmetry\cite{Yang2019,Yang2019b,Naaman2020comment,Yang2020reply,Dalum2019,liu2021chirality} in the current-voltage (I-V) behavior (see Table ~\ref{tab:MR} and Figs. ~\figref{fig:device}{b-c}) from another known chirality-induced phenomenon called electrical magnetochiral anisotropy (EMCA)\cite{Rikken2001}.
+EMCA refers to the resistance that depends on the current ($\mathbf{I}$) and magnetic field ($\mathbf{B}$) for a chiral conductor, $R^{\chi}=R_0(1+\alpha B^2 + \beta^{\chi} \mathbf{B \cdot I})$, where $\beta^{\chi}=-\beta^{-\chi}$ and $\chi = \pm$ stands for chirality.
+The $B^2$ term represents the ordinary MR while the $\mathbf{B \cdot I}$ term represents the unidirectional resistance like a diode (see Fig.\ref{fig:device}b).
+EMCA was observed in many chiral solids~\cite{Rikken2001,Rikken2019,pop2014electrical,Aoki2019,Inui2020,Shiota2021,Ye2022Te}, where the MR is usually a few percent or even less.
+Additionally, the intrinsic magnetic order plays a similar role to the magnetic field and enhances EMCA in experiments\cite{Aoki2019}.
+As summarized in Table~\ref{tab:MR}, EMCA respects Onsager's reciprocal relation while CISS MR violates such reciprocity. {Figure~\ref{fig:device}c illustrates the I-V relation of CISS MR.} Onsager's reciprocal theorem originates in the microscopic reversibility of thermodynamic equilibrium and poses strict constraints on macroscopic conductivity\cite{Onsager1931b}.
+The reciprocity requires that two-terminal conductance remains unchanged as reversing time ($B/M \rightarrow {-B}/{-M}$), i.e., $G(B/M)=G(-{B}/-{M})|_{V\rightarrow 0}$ \cite{Onsager1931b,LANDAU1980,Buttiker1988}, which holds for EMCA and ordinary transport but not for CISS MR. Actually, EMCA can be derived by weakly perturbing the equilibrium ground state to the nonlinear order in the semiclassical theory ~\cite{Ideue2017,Liu2021UMR,kaplan2022unification} while CISS MR will require understanding the far out-of-equilibrium phase.
+We stress that device ground states for $\pm M$ at thermodynamic equilibrium should be rigidly equivalent because they are time-reversal partners to each other and the equilibrium phase is unchanged in time by definition.
+Then, it is puzzling to observe varied zero-bias conductance between $\pm M$ in a CISS device.